patelnav/gae-react/README.md

 ## How to use ##

-Create a sub-module in your repository named "util" in the root directly.
+* Create a sub-module in your repository named "util" in the root directly:

+> `git submodule add https://github.com/patelnav/gae-react util`
-Symlink `/util/*.json` to `/`
+* Symlink all json files from /util to root:

+> `ln -s util/*.json .`

+* Modify `package.json` with "gae-react" configurations